 - Payment Standards, which dictate the maximum subsidy a family can receive (application of the payment standards is discussed in Chapter 6); and - Utility Allowances, which specify how a family's payment should be adjusted to account for tenant-paid utilities (application of utility allowances is discussed in Chapter 6).
-Copies of the payment standard and utility allowance schedules are available for review in the PHA's offices during normal business hours.
-Families, owners, and members of the public may submit written comments on the schedules discussed in this part, at any time, for consideration during the next revision
+Copies of the payment standard and utility allowance schedules are available for review in the PHA's offices during normal business hours and on the PHA's website.
+Families, owners, and members of the public may submit written comments on the schedules discussed in this part, at any time, for consideration during the next revision cycle.

-The PHA will maintain documentation to support its annual review of payment standards and utility allowance schedules.
-This documentation will be retained for at least 3 years.
-Establishing and updating the PHA passbook rate, which is used to calculate imputed income from assets, is covered in Chapter 6 (see Section 6-I.G.).
+- The PHA will maintain documentation to support its annual review of payment standards and utility allowance schedules.
+This documentation will be retained for at least three years. - Establishing and updating the CCHA passbook rate, which is used to calculate imputed income from assets, is covered in Chapter 6 (see Section 6-I.G.).

 16-II.B.
-PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7]
+PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7; and Notice PIH 2024-34]

 The payment standard sets the maximum subsidy payment a family can receive from the PHA each month [24 CFR 982.505(a)].
 Payment standards are based on fair market rents (FMRs) published annually by HUD.
 FMRs are set at a percentile within the rent distribution of standard quality rental housing units in each FMR area.
-For most jurisdictions FMRs are set at the 40th percentile of rents in the market area.
+For most jurisdictions FMRs are set at the 40th percentile of gross rents in the market area.